Student Fitness Assessment (CHAMP)

 CHAMP Interest Form

 To make an appointment with a CHAMP consultant, complete the CHAMP interest form below.
 Prior to your initial visit, you must complete a Medical History Form and read the Pre-test Preparation Instructions.
-Send your completed Medical History Form to champ@miami.edu.
+You will receive an email from champ@miami.edu to schedule your assessment.

 About CHAMP